gensx-inc/gensx/examples/salty-ocean-model-comparison/README.md

-# Why is the Ocean Salty? - GenSX Example
+# Model Comparison - Why is the Ocean Salty?

 This example demonstrates how to use [GenSX](https://gensx.com) to compare responses from different AI models and providers to the same prompt.